 The method of using historical data to compute estimates of covariance matrices and return vectors for the portfolio optimization is here called the naive prediction.
 The naive prediction is surprisingly hard to beat and will serve as a bench mark in the evaluation of the new algorithm.
 Predicting the returns for a set of stocks is a well studied subject where the naive prediction has an even stronger position than in the case with covariance matrices.
-Indeed there are few indications that a general model for prediction of future returns more accurately than using the historical mean can be formulated.
-The naive prediction of the covariance matrix C and the return vector R uses the sampled data up to time T - 1 as a prediction of C(t) and R(t) for $t \ge T$ .
+Indeed there are few indications that it is possible to formulate a general model for prediction of future returns more accurately than using the historical mean.
+The naive prediction of the covariance matrix C and the return vector R uses the sampled data up to time T - 1 to compute a prediction of C(t) and R(t) for $t \geq T$ .
 The method obviously relies on a stationarity assumption regarding C and R. In this section we present some empirical studies of how this naive prediction behaves and depends on the amount of historical data that is used to compute the prediction.

-Data in a window of size N days measured from time T - N to T - 1 is used to predict the sample covariance matrix and the mean returns in a window of size 20 trading days (1 month) measured from time T to T + 19.
+Data in a window of size N days measured from time T - N to T - 1 is used to compute the sample covariance matrix and the mean returns in a window of size 20 trading days (1 month) measured from time T to T + 19.
 This prediction is then used as input in the portfolio optimizer that computes an optimal portfolio given the estimate of the covariance matrix and the return vector, as described in Section 2.1.
 The outcome of this prediction is a number of performance measures; direct RMSE (the root of the mean squared error) prediction errors (for covariances and returns) and portfolio measures (return, variance and the risk adjusted return).
 The predictions are repeated with sliding windows of width 20, thus producing a number of performance measures for each value on N. The mean values of these samples are plotted versus N in Figures 1 and 2.
 Figure 1 shows the results for 24 major stocks from the Swedish stock market between 1988 and 1997 while Figure 2 shows the results for 29 stocks from the Dow Jones index during the same 10 years.

 The presented results are the following: The mean RMSE for all returns $r_1, ..., r_n$ and also for all elements in the covariance matrix C are shown in the first two diagrams.
-The results for the computed optimal portfolio are shown in the following three diagrams; the portfolio return $R_p$ , the variance $\sigma_p^2$ and finally the risk adjusted return $\alpha w R_p - w^T C w$ .
+The results for the computed optimal portfolio are shown in the following three diagrams; the portfolio return $R_p$ , the variance $\sigma_p^2$ and finally the risk adjusted return $\alpha w^T R - w^T C w$ .
 The risk tolerance factor $\alpha$ is set to 0.5 in all presented results in this report.
-From the graphs we can conclude that
+From the graphs we can conclude that the naive prediction gives higher risk adjusted return the more data we incorporate.
+However, more than 200 trading days back does not produce any noticeable increase in performance.
+The naive prediction that will be used as benchmark throughout this report will therefore be based on 200 trading days.